ENDURANCE RACING 1976 - 1980

 fifth on RCBs.
 The European championship was again won by Christian

-Leon and Jean-Claude Chemarin (see pic at right of Christian Leon
+Leon and Jean-Claude Chemarin (see pic at left of Christian Leon

 and Jean-Claude Chemarin), third was Charlie Williams Honda RCB),